danieldelcore/trousers/README.md

 };

 export default Button;
 ```

 In this scenario, Trousers will only ever mount 3 classes to the `<head>` and toggle them on and off using the predicates provided to the style collector.
 It will only ever mount what it needs so, if a `subtle` button is never used you wont pay the run-time cost of processing and mounting those styles.

 Under the hood, style collectors are simply an array of styles.
 This opens the door to a lot of possibilites because it is possible to **create your own style collectors** that suit your specific needs.
 What if you want a state machine style collector?
 Or a style collector that accepts objects instead of template literals?
 You can simply define one and pass it straight into Trouses 😲!

 ## Features ✨

-### Hooks-first API
+### Hooks-first

 [Hooks are a (relatively) hot new feature in React](https://reactjs.org/docs/hooks-intro.html), which allows Trousers to access context and state while abstracting the messy details away from the consumer.
 Our `useStyles` hook accepts a name, some props and an instance of `styleCollector()`.
 It will then evaluate everything for you and return a human-readable class name, which you can then apply to your desired element.